jasonaguilon-wf/WorkivaInterviewTemplate/README.md

 This boilerplate is built using [create-react-app](https://github.com/facebook/create-react-app) so you will want to read the User Guide for more goodies.

 Use `npm install` to build.
-Followed by `npm start` to run the application.
+`npm start` runs the server and opens the application in a browser.

 ## App Info